Get Started with myON (Students)

 Select Browse to choose books by category.

-You will see the books in that category.
+You will see the books in the category or subcategory.
 If you select the (filter) icon, you can also choose whether to see only fiction books, only non-fiction or only graphic novels.

-myList shows the books that you added using the button when you hover over a book or the button when viewing a book's information.
+Favourites & Bundles shows the books that you added using the icon in a list of books, the button when viewing a book's information or the button when reading a book.
 It is a good place to save books that you are interested in reading.

 Select Search to look for books by title, author or other book information.
 You can also choose to find books that are fiction or nonfiction, books with certain book or reading levels, books for your year group or types of stories.
 For more information, see Using Filters When Searching.